vladdyz/fragments/README.md

 Supports conversion of Markdown (.MD) fragments (currently only to HTML) via the :id.ext path params and file extension (e.g. use the id of a Markdown fragment and append HTML)

+### AWS-SDK/client-s3

+S3 AWS SDK for JavaScript to work with the Amazon S3 bucket for storing fragments, replacing the previous in-memory database for back-end storage in Fragments 0.7.x versions and below.

 ## Development Dependencies

 ### ESLint